cubesort/sublime-text-snippets/README.md

 ## Summary

-These are the snippets I use in Sublime Text 3 (ST).
+These are the snippets I use in Sublime Text 3.
 They can come in handy when coding.
-The biggest advantage of using ST snippets instead of tools such as TextExpander is that ST snippets respect indentation.
-Besides, ST snippets are more configurable–for example, individual snippet can be set to only expand in a certain language.
+The biggest advantage of using Sublime Text's snippets instead of text expansion apps such as TextExpander is that Sublime Text's snippets respect indentation.
+They are also more configurable–for example, individual snippet can be set to only expand in specified languages.

-I'll add new snippets as I learn more.
+I'll add new ones as I learn more.

 ## Usage

-To use the snippets, simply put the snippet files in ST's User folder or its any subfolder.
-For ST 3 on OS X, the default path is `/Users/USERNAME/Library/Application Support/Sublime Text 3/Packages/User/` (substitute USERNAME with system's current username).
+To use the snippets, simply put the snippet files in Sublime Text's `User` folder or any of its subfolders.
+For Sublime Text 3 on OS X, the `User` folder can be accessed via menu bar: `Sublime Text -> Preferences -> Browse Packages…`.

-The snippets in the `default` folder will replace the default snippets with the same name when put on the top level of packages, `/Users/USERNAME/Library/Application Support/Sublime Text 3/Packages/LANGUAGENAME`.
+The snippets in the `default` folder will replace the default snippets of the same name when put on the top level of packages.